Engagement in the Age of the Customer

 What are the consequences for companies that fail to understand the customer relationship or lag in focusing on the customer?

 The momentum of the past 30 years of Internet and mobile technology development is propelling us into a new era, one where the dynamic between businesses and their customers has flipped.
 Consumer buying habits and attitudes have changed.
-People are more discriminating and more likely to brand hop, more difficult to acquire and keep as customers; offer acceptance rates are plummeting, while churn rates and customer service costs are escalating.
+People are more discriminating and more likely to brand hop, more difficult to acquire and keep as customers; offer acceptance rates are plummeting, while churn rates and customer service costs are escalating, all of which are consequences of the lack of a customer relationship.

 Price and product have become less important as differentiators, and businesses find themselves competing more on the quality and consistency of the experience they can provide.
 Consumers now hold the power and demand to be met on their own terms, and businesses must learn to meet those needs.
 Otherwise, they risk being overtaken or having their business models disrupted.